develprr/metamatic-blog/_posts/2019-10-12-applying-immutability-to-object-oriented-programming.markdown

 modify those underlying data objects.
 By modifying I actually mean creating new versions of the existing ones following the immutability principle.
 It's just that "modify" is easier to speak out than the latter long phrase to explain that "modify" does not mean "mutate" here!

-Now let's say goodbye to the medieval heresies of FP and brace for the second coming of the mighty OOP.

-It's time to add the OOP layer!

 ```TypeScript
 class LanguageCourse {